 Bob Bly is available on a limited basis for copywriting of

-direct mail packages, sales letters, brochures, white papers,
+landing pages, direct mail packages, video sales letters,

 brochures, white papers, ads, e-mail marketing campaigns, PR